Towards Open Environments and Instructions: General Vision-Language Navigation via Fast-Slow Interactive Reasoning: Introduction

-Although slow reasoning can solve complex scenarios, the experience it gains cannot be consolidated into the strategies of the fast reasoning network.
+However, existing methods that use dual systems \cite{FastandSlow4,FastandSlow6} often design fast and slow system as two independent, parallel systems that handle different types of tasks respectively.
+This fragmented structure lacks information interaction, which limits its application in the GSA-VLN task: Although slow reasoning can solve complex scenarios, the experience it gains cannot be consolidated into the strategies of the fast reasoning network.
 The result is that fast reasoning always remains at its original level, and when facing similar scenarios, it still needs to repeatedly invoke slow reasoning, lacking performance improvement that evolves over time.
 In open worlds and unseen scenarios, generalized experience cannot be compressed into low-latency intuitive response patterns.
-This causes the intelligent agent to still perform like a “novice driver” in out-of-distribution scenarios, with greatly weakened generalization and adaptation capabilities.
+This causes the agent to still perform like a “novice driver” in out-of-distribution scenarios, with weakened generalization and adaptation capabilities.

-To this end, we propose the slow4fast-VLN framework, establishing a a dynamic interactive fast-slow reasoning framework.
+To this end, we propose the slow4fast-VLN framework, establishing a dynamic interactive fast-slow reasoning framework.
 The fast-reasoning module is an end-to-end strategy network that directly outputs actions based on real-time observations and instructions.
 It accumulates execution records in the history repository, building memory to face familiar environments and instructions.
 The slow-reasoning module refines history repository into structured knowledge by analyzing key successes and failures.
 Using a large language model (LLM), it reflects on and extracts generalizable experiences related to scenarios, storing them in the experience library and used to continuously optimize the fast-reasoning module.
 This interaction allows the system to continuously adapt and efficiently execute navigation tasks when facing unseen scenarios.
 Additionally, GR-DUET~\citep{GSA-VLN} focuses on scene adaptation from a visual perspective but overlooks adapting to diverse instruction styles.
 We address this by implementing instruction style transformation through Chain-of-Thought prompt engineering to capture consistent speaking styles within a fixed environment.

-Our contribution can be summarized in three folds. \textit{First}, we introduce the slow4fast-VLN framework for the GSA-VLN task, designing a dynamic interactive fast-slow reasoning framework. \textit{Second}, we are the first to incorporate the adaptability of instruction language styles into the GSA-VLN task, filling the gap in current research regarding the diversity of language understanding. \textit{Third}, extensive experimental results on the GSA-R2R dataset demonstrate the superiority of our method.